Gosainbaganer Bhoot

-Gosaibaganer Bhoot (The Phantom Of Gosaibagan Grove, গোঁসাইবাগানের ভূত) is a 2011 Indian Bengali comedy-fantasy film directed by Nitish Roy, based on a novel by Bengali writer Shirshendu Mukhopadhyay.
+Gosaibaganer Bhoot (The Phantom Of Gosaibagan Grove, গোঁসাইবাগানের ভূত) is a 2011 Indian Bengali-language comedy horror film directed by Nitish Roy, based on a novel by Bengali writer Shirshendu Mukhopadhyay.
 The music/lyrics was composed by Bengali brand Chandrabindoo.

 Plot

-The film narrates the tale of Burun, who is hopelessly weak in mathematics and has to take lessons from an eccentric teacher (Karali Sir).
-However, not all is well in Burun's world and he strays into Gosainbagan, befriends an enduring ghost (Nidhiram Sardar) only to later battle an evil force by the name of Habu.
+The film tells the story of Burun, who is hopelessly weak at mathematics and has to take lessons from an eccentric teacher, Karali Sir.
+However, all is not well in Burun's world, and he strays into Gosainbagan, where he befriends an enduring ghost, Nidhiram Sardar, only to later battle an evil force known as Habu.